rcl-ssl/docs/authorization/access-control-user.md

 ![image](../images/authorization_signin/access-control-list.png)

+{: .information }
-**You must do this for each Azure subscription that you want to use in the RCL SSL Portal.**
+You must do this for each Azure subscription that you want to use in the RCL SSL Portal.

 ## Access Policies for Key Vault